 You have arrived at the home page of the AIDEA Ambler Access project information site.
-We have recently redesigned this site in hopes that it will be easier for the public to navigate and gain a better understanding of what this project is about.
 If you have additional questions for AIDEA that you don't find answered here, please go to the Contact tab and fill out the form, send us an email, or give us a call.

 Please note that this website is not affiliated with any of the federal agencies tasked with reviewing AIDEA’s application.
 To access the Bureau of Land Management (BLM) website - click on this link BLM.
 To access the National Park Service (NPS) website - click on this link NPS.
 For questions regarding the federal agency review process, please contact Tim LaMarr with the Bureau of Land Management (BLM) at 907-474-2356 or email email@example.com, and Greg Dudgeon with the National Park Service (NPS) at 907-457-5752 or email firstname.lastname@example.org.